jcole-sec/zeek-resources/README.md

 ## Future Direction

-This topics  introduced are meant to survey the capabilities and frameworks that existing with the Zeek tool.
-Any of the concepts presented  could be expanded on by providing a more in-depth review or detail on how to optimize it for a sepcific analysis environment.
-Some sample recommendations would be to provide a detail review on the parser functions and analyzers or to review a sample Spicy scripting implementation.
+The topics introduced are meant to survey the capabilities and frameworks that exist with the Zeek tool.
+Any of the concepts presented could be expanded on by providing a more in-depth review or detail on how to optimize it for a specific analysis environment.
+Some sample recommendations would be to provide a detailed review of the parser functions and analyzers or to review a sample Spicy scripting implementation.

 ## Related Tools